oliviaslee/lemon-peak/README.md

 4. For both Processing and Arduino files, make necessary changes to port imports (modify code) and syncing of ports with  hardware to software.
    - Critical step for correct code compilation and successful communication between both hardware components and software, and processing and arduino files.
 5. First **upload** Arduino file, then **upload and run** Processing file.
+Demo should begin playing, with further instructions in gameplay.